 Salt is your best friend in the kitchen, the peanut butter to your jelly.
 Sometimes salt plays a crucial role in the chemistry of a recipe; for example, in bread baking, salt controls yeast growth and has a strengthening effect on the gluten in the dough.
 In pastry-making, it helps cut the oily mouthfeel of buttery doughs and encourages browning.
 But, salt is mostly about enhancing flavors and making things more delicious.

-Common table salt, or granular salt, is found in salt shakers everywhere.
-It’s small, dense, extremely salty, and, unless otherwise noted, iodine has been added to it.
+Common table salt, or granular salt, is small, dense, extremely salty, and, unless otherwise noted, iodine has been added to it.
 I don’t recommend using iodized salt as it makes everything taste slightly metallic.
 Table salt also contains anti-caking agents to prevent clumps from forming and/or dextrose, a form of sugar, to stabilize the iodine.
-While neither additive is harmful, there’s no reason to add them to your food… which is why this is the one thing I will insist on: if you’ve only got table salt at home, go get yourself some kosher or sea salt ASAP!
+While neither additive is harmful, there’s no reason to add them to your baked goods… which is why this is the one thing I will insist on: if you’ve only got table salt at home, go get yourself some kosher or sea salt ASAP!

 I always keep two kinds of salt on hand: an inexpensive one like bulk sea salt or kosher salt for everyday cooking, and a special salt with a nice texture, such as Maldon salt or fleur de sel, for garnishing food at the last moment.